attachmentsme/pollio/blog.md

 Much Win, with Node.js for Client-Side Unit Testing
 =================================================

-I've never sat down to do client-side unit-testing testing of JavaScript and left the experience with a huge smile on my face.
+I've never sat down to do browser-based unit-testing testing of JavaScript and left the experience with a huge smile on my face.

 As a result, I've found that I often drift away from being a responsible tester of my JavaScript code.
 Why is this?